 A staging site is an exact copy of your live site that isn’t visible to the public.
 It’s much like a party or event staging area — it gives you a way to get your site set up how you want in a low-stress environment.
-From there, you can take those elements and transplant them to the live site, often with a single click.
+From there, you can take those elements and transplant them to the live site, often with just a few clicks.

 On a website, the transplantation process is straightforward when you have the right tools in place.
-Many web hosts give you a one-click way to stage your site and push the changes back again:
+Many web hosts give you an easy way to stage your site and push the changes back again.

 You may already use a local development environment, and there are a few similarities.
 For starters, they’re both copies of your live site.
-From there, they diverge, though.
+From there, though, they diverge.
 Typically, a staging site is often more flexible regarding what you can pull and push.
 It can also let you work with interactive site elements that need a live server.